Welcome to Silver Steps – HIARP

 🏡 How You Can Help at Home

-- Encourage daily reading and conversation
+• Encourage daily reading and talk about the story together

 Look out for our Parent Information Sheet below!